 5. Give some of the advantages of C# programming language?

-2. It’s a pure object-oriented language which allows the user to build easy-to-maintain modular based applications with reusable codes.
+- It’s a pure object-oriented language that allows the user to build easy-to-maintain modular-based applications with reusable codes.

-3. It has an automated item removal feature that collects, disposes and deletes all the garbage in the system to manage and unmanaged resources in C#.
+- It has an automated item removal feature that collects, disposes, and deletes all the garbage in the system to manage unmanaged resources in C#.

-6. It has a strong support unit back up by the Microsoft team to help users solve issues or respond to their queries.
+- It has a strong support unit backed up by the Microsoft team to help users solve issues or respond to their queries.

 6. What is the difference between a “struct” and a “class” in C#?

 - Class is a reference type that supports inheritance.
 Its variables are stored on Heap which is public by default.

 - Struct is a value type that does not support inheritance.
 Its variables are stored on Stack which is private by default